Srivatsanb123/Coderunner/README.md

 VITE_API_KEY=your_api_key
 ```

-## Update this if you deploy to another host or port.
+Update these if you deploy to a different host or port.

+---

 ## 👥 Contributing

 Contributions are welcome!
-Follow the steps below to get started:
+Follow these steps:

 1. **Fork** this repository
 2. Create a new branch:

    ```bash
    git checkout -b feature/your-feature-name
    ```
 3. Make your changes
 4. Commit and push:

    ```bash
    git commit -m "Add your feature" git push origin feature/your-feature-name